EOMMINHO/tower-server/README.md

 The PID controlling of motor is not yet deployed and will be developed after getting a laser micrometer.

+### Environment Configuration

+There is **.env** file in the root directory.
+Change the environment variables to configure your own machine.

+- STEPPER1 : the preform stepper device
+- STEPPER2 : the fiber stepper device
+- HEATER1 : the heater device

+### REST API

+We use REST API to update current state of motor and heater.

+#### 1. Stepper motor

+GET http://serverName:portNumber/api/stepper: returns the current status of motors POST http://serverName:portNumber/api/stepper, body: { speed1: Number, direction1: String}: updates the current status of motors

 ## Arduino setup

 ### 1. Stepper motor